rmusser01/Infosec_Reference/README.md

 * Something oppposite to the [MITRE ATT&CK Framework](https://attack.mitre.org/wiki/Main_Page) (eventually; As in, "I want to do priv esc on OS X/windows/linux, what methods are there?" or, "I need to do X under Y situation".
 Focus is on attacks and how they're done vs how attacks are done with a focus on defense.
 	* Always accepting more links/stuff.
 Feel free to contribue or suggest something.

-#### Why Do *I* Care?
-* No idea.
-I do this as a resource for myself(to teach others from) and offer it publicly as a way of giving back to the general community.
-* To be clear, these aren't personal notes.
-I keep this repo maintained as a way of having pointers to information that I feel help build someone's skillset or increase understanding of attacks/methods/defenses.

 #### Why Do *You* Care?
 * Don't have to constantly google for tools/reminder.
 * Easily browsable list of tools, techniques, papers, and research in all sorts of areas.